-Although a well formulated product, one cannot help but feel that the ingredients in OxyWhey are not as comprehensive or potent as those found in Australian made fat loss proteins.
-This is a common trend in US fat loss proteins with Australians brands generally offering superior fat loss proteins compared to their American counterparts.
+Although a well-formulated product, one cannot help but feel that the ingredients in OxyWhey are not as comprehensive or potent as those found in Australian-made fat-loss proteins.
+This is a common trend in US fat loss proteins with Australian brands generally offering superior fat loss proteins compared to their American counterparts.

 Another issue is that OxyWhey does not have a very transparent nutrition panel.
 Although this does not necessarily mean that OxyWhey is underdosed, some users simply prefer knowing exactly what they are consuming.

 EHPLabs OxyWhey is available in five flavours including Swiss Chocolate, Strawberry Milkshake, and Vanilla Ice Cream, Mocha and Banana Bliss.
 In true EHPLabs fashion, OxyWhey is an easy-mixing and fantastic-tasting protein powder, with a taste very similar to flavoured milk.

 The Strawberry Milkshake flavour deserves particular mention as this is a flavour that can be hard to get right.
 OxyWhey on the other hand, tastes like strawberry Nesquik and is out and out one of the best-tasting protein powders around.
 Much like other American proteins, the texture is slightly thicker, thanks in large part to the ‘MCT Oil Creamer’ used in the product.
 This slightly thicker texture helps the product feel more satisfying and authentic.